smccracken/emilymccracken.com/src/pages/index.md

 Working with chocolate was a blast, but it was time for a change.
 I've always been grateful for the guidance of my art teachers and now I’m hoping I can help kids find their creative spark. ✨

 From chocolate to crochet, I'm best when working with my hands &#8212; I'm a perpetual doodler, amateur baker, and retro treasure seeker.
-You'll always catch me laughing at a good pun.
-Learn [more about me](/about/ "About Emily McCracken").
+I love a good pun and still believe in the value of [hand lettering](/lettering/).